DallanQ/clank/QA.md

 [purchasing-a-device-card-in-clank](https://boardgamegeek.com/thread/1738654/purchasing-a-device-card-in-clank)

-> The rules mention that when you purchase a device card (purple banner), it does not become part of your deck and that you perform the USE text.
-The rules don't say that you have to perform the USE immediately.
-Can you save one or more device cards and use them when needed in the future, or do you have to perform the USE immediately after purchase?
+> When you buy a device card (purple banner), must you perform the USE effect immediately, or can you save it to use later?

 You must perform the USE text immediately after purchasing a device card.
 The rules specify that the card is removed from the game after use, similar to defeating a monster.
 There is no provision in the rules for setting it aside for later use.